 This dashboard allows your sales reps to see leads, client insights, and quota attainment in one place.

-You can combine this tool with your CRM and other relevant extensions to assist you with taking the correct sales activities and maximizing your earnings.
+You can combine this tool with your CRM and other relevant extensions to take the correct sales activities and maximize your earnings.

 Sales Cockpit’s dashboard has no seasonal restrictions.
 A sales representative who uses the tool all day will get superior results.